MengXi-Studio/uni-router/packages/docs/installation.md

-# 安装
+# Installation

-uni-router 支持通过命令行以及插件市场导入 HBuilderX 的方式安装。
+uni-router supports installation by importing HBuilderX through the command line and the plugin market.

-## 包管理器
+## Package Manager

-对于一个现有的使用 JavaScript 包管理器的项目，你可以从 npm registry 中安装 uni-router：
+For an existing project that uses a JavaScript package manager, you can install uni-router from the npm registry:

 ::: code-group